BAgrSc (Hons) (NFQ Level 8)

 Why is this course for me?

-This degree focuses on sustainable management of natural resources (plants, animals, air, soils and water) within the context of agriculture and other land-based industries, and protection of the rural environment for future generations.
+This degree focuses on sustainable management of natural resources (soils, water, air, plants, animals, landscapes) within the context of agriculture and other land-based industries, and protection of the rural environment for future generations.
 This specialist applied science degree will equip you for a career at the interface between production agriculture and environmental protection, by giving you:

 - An understanding of rural environmental issues in Ireland, the EU and worldwide

 - A detailed knowledge of sustainable agriculture and land management practices

 - The skills to contribute in future farming and land use industries, as either a scientist, advisor, consultant, planner or policymaker

 - First-hand experience of agri-environmental research as a basis for further studies